Grilled Spinach Feta Burgers

 - Optional toppings: refrigerated tzatziki sauce, fresh baby spinach and tomato slices

 - In a large skillet, heat oil over medium-high heat.
-Add shallots; cook and stir 1-2 minutes or until tender.
-Add spinach and garlic; cook 30-45 seconds longer or until spinach is wilted.
+Add shallots; cook and stir until tender, 1-2 minutes.
+Add spinach and garlic; cook until spinach is wilted, 30-45 seconds longer.
 Transfer to a large bowl; cool slightly.

 - Stir feta cheese and seasonings into spinach.
 Add beef; mix lightly but thoroughly.
 Shape into eight 1/2-in.-thick patties.

-Grill burgers, covered, over medium heat 6-8 minutes on each side or until a thermometer reads 160°.
-Grill buns over medium heat, cut side down, for 30-60 seconds or until toasted.
-Serve burgers on buns with toppings if desired.
+- Grill burgers, covered, over medium heat until a thermometer reads 160°, 6-8 minutes on each side.
+Grill buns over medium heat, cut side down, until toasted, 30-60 seconds.
+Serve burgers on buns.
+If desired, add toppings.

-Freeze option: Place patties on a plastic wrap-lined baking sheet; wrap and freeze until firm.
-Remove from pan and transfer to a resealable plastic freezer bag; return to freezer.
+Freeze option: Place patties on a baking sheet lined with plastic wrap; wrap and freeze until firm.
+Remove from pan and transfer to a freezer container; return to freezer.
 To use, cook frozen patties as directed, increasing time as necessary for a thermometer to read 160°.
-Yield: 8 servings.